uvarc/rc-website/content/education/workshops.md

 Workshops have been moved to online learning formats due to COVID-19.
 {{% /callout %}}

-{{% upcoming-workshops %}}
+{{% upcoming-workshops-smart %}}

 Research Computing is partnering with the Research Library and the Health Sciences Library to deliver workshops covering a variety of research computing topics.

 <a href="https://data.library.virginia.edu/training/" class="btn btn-warning" target="_new">All Upcoming Workshops from UVA Library Research Data Services</a>